 “I told you he likes torture!
 He cut my hand off bit by bit.
 He me until he had cut through the wrist bones a few times and hit the arm.
 My fingers were turned to bloody red coins, that’s how much he cut!”

 “Well that settles it,” I hissed.
 My mind had turned to bile, “This month, I will become leader of our gang.
 The month after, I will assassinate Dezallldwinn.
 You should come, it’ll be fun.”

 I shoved a fist into my other open hand determinately.

 I, Alexandre Dirge, am a little similar to Laila, but I am much taller.
 I’ve been complemented on my pale, moon-coloured skin, and grey eyes.
 I am not an East Metch, but a Riley.
-I’ve always been tall for a Riley, and from what my friend Finch told me, I am very beautiful.
-He’ always liked to stare at my stomach, but now that it’s so toned and muscled, I wondered if he would still like it.
+I’m tall for a Riley, that’s what my friend Finch told me.

 Probably he would.
 Finch was bound to a Plainkind called Alice, who was at least ten times stronger than me.
 She could probably take out this entire gang without breaking a sweat.

 I watched Laila carefully as he finished smearing the grey sludge onto the side of the wall.
 It was cool outside, the night was falling and the tide was already receding.